seniorlink-vela/public-api-docs/index.md

 All user manipulations are under user-profiles in the API.
 There are 4 categories of users in Vela:

-- Care recipients (Patients, Members, etcâ€¦)
+- Care recipients (Patients, Members, etc)
 - Caregivers
 - Professionals
 - Administrators.